jxzhanggg/nonparaSeq2seqVC_code/README.md

 ### Pre-train the model

-Add correct paths to our local data, and run the bash script:
+Add correct paths to your local data, and run the bash script:

 ```bash
 $ cd pre-train